SangeetM/SangeetM.github.io/README.md

 ├── index.md                   # Home page
 ├── LICENSE.md                 # License for this theme
-├── README.md                  # Includes all of the documentation for this theme
+├── README.md                  # Includes all of the documentation for this theme └── rss-feed.xml               # Generates RSS 2.0 file which Jekyll points to
 ```

 ### Starting From Scratch